-1. Your Muscles Tear & It's Not Even A Bad Thing
+1. Your Muscles Tear

 You know that sore feeling you get the day after you hit the gym for the first time in months?
 Well, that soreness is actually your muscles working to repair all the little rips you created during your last workout.
 Evidently, when you start working out more, your muscles actually form tiny tears which help them grow bigger and stronger as they heal.
 So basically, even when you're safely lifting weights, you're tearing your muscles — but it's good for you.
 Strange, right?
 If you're struggling with that soreness, though, the Mayo Clinic recommends staying hydrated, properly fueling, and making sure you're getting adequate rest, so your body has time to heal.

 Here's the deal: exercise cuts down on the time it takes for the food you eat to pass through your large intestine.
 In turn, this limits the amount of water that gets absorbed from your stool into your body.
 The less water that your body takes from your stool, the easier it is for you to pass it, and the more regular your bowels become.